pachyderm/pachyderm/examples/kubeflow/mnist_with_tfjob/README.md

 ## Step 2 - Checking in your data
 With everything configured and working, we're going to grab our data and then check it in to Pachyderm.
 To do so, you need to download a mnist.npz dataset to your local machine, create a Pachyderm repo, and then upload the dataset to the Pachyderm repo.

-1. Download the mnist.npz file to a black directory on your local machine:
+1. Download the `mnist.npz` file to a blank directory on your local machine:

 `➜ curl -O https://storage.googleapis.com/tensorflow/tf-keras-datasets/mnist.npz`